rwblokzijl/Msc-thesis-EuroToken/thesis.md

 system.
 Or third, like in our solution, the system is build on trusted nodes that verify transactions for user.
 Like the gateways, these validators could be run by regulated financial institutions.
-Such a system would most resemble the current financial system, with the added benefits of off-line transactions, programmable money, a standardised system of accounting, instantaneous international transactions, etc.
+Such a system would most resemble the current financial system, with the added benefits of offline transactions, programmable money, a standardised system of accounting, instantaneous international transactions, etc.